guybeckenstein/microservice-software-app/README.md

 # Microservices Architecture with Docker: A Modular Approach for Diet and Meal Management
-Developed a microservices-based architecture using `Docker` containers for a diet and meal management system.
+Developed a SaaS microservices-based architecture using Docker containers for a diet and meal management system, using `API Ninjas Recipe` – can make up to 50,000 API calls per month.

 The architecture consists of four services:
 <li><strong>Diets</strong></li>